Norway to reimpose some restrictions as Omicron cases appear - NewsBreak

 Norway posted a single-day record of 4,624 coronavirus cases on Monday, according to data from the Norwegian Institute of Public Health.

-On Tuesday here, Stoere urged Norwegians the wearing of face masks in crowded places and the speeding up of booster vaccinations in the hope of avoiding a new lockdown.
+On Tuesday, Stoere urged Norwegians the wearing of face masks in crowded places and the speeding up of booster vaccinations in the hope of avoiding a new lockdown.
 He had stopped short of issuing mask mandates, which were urged by some municipalities.

 Some 88% of adults in Norway, and 71% of all Norwegians, are fully vaccinated.
 About 11% have received a booster shot.